 Body Acne 101: How to Reduce Back and Chest Acne

 Dealing with chest and back acne?
 You’re not the only one.
 Although these breakouts are uncomfortable and difficult to manage, there are certain steps you can take to help reduce these blemishes.
-We spoke with board-certified dermatologist and Skincare.com consultant, Dr. Lisa Ginn, to get the official how-to.
+We spoke with board-certified dermatologist and Skincare.com consultant, Lisa Ginn, MD, to get the official how-to.

-One face and body acne cleanser we love is AcneFree’s Oil-Free Acne Cleanser, with advanced micro-benzoyl peroxide.
+One face and body acne cleanser we love is the AcneFree Oil-Free Acne Cleanser, with advanced micro-benzoyl peroxide.
 This oil-free formula helps address acne breakouts for clearer-looking skin.
-For best results, use this cleanser on the affected area twice per day, gently massaging before rinsing away.
-If drying occurs, as it often can with use of acne-fighting formulas, reach for this cleanser once a day, or even every other day, until your skin adjusts.
+For best results, use this cleanser on the affected area twice a day, gently massaging before rinsing.
+If drying of the skin occurs, as it often can with the use of acne-fighting formulas, reach for this cleanser once a day, or even every other day, until your skin adjusts.

 Dr. Ginn made a point to note that body breakouts typically only occur on the back and chest.
 “It’s rare to see it elsewhere,” she says.
 “If you do, see a dermatologist.”

 Editor’s Note: Acne-fighting ingredients like salicylic acid and benzoyl peroxide can make the skin more sensitive to sunlight.
 Be sure to apply a broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
 Up the ante on sun protection by wearing protective clothing, as well as a wide-brimmed hat and sunglasses, and avoiding peak sun hours.